alexandercerutti/sub37/packages/server/README.md

 ## Changing server states

-Server can be paused buy using the `.suspend()` method and resumed by using the method `.resume()`.
+Server can be paused by using the `.suspend()` method and resumed by using the `.resume()` method.

 When server is suspended, the callback passed to `start` will stop being invoked.
 Therefore, if a seek happens, subtitles won't be updated.

-To prevent this issue, there's a method that can be called only when the server is suspended: `.updateTime`.
+To prevent this issue, there's a method that can be called only when the server is suspended: `.updateTime()`.
 It accepts an amount of time in milliseconds as a parameter.

 Using it, the server will perform an update of cues and send them to the renderer.